Director of Graduate Studies

 The department has a diverse faculty who offer a wide range of substantive areas, methodological approaches, and theoretical orientations.
 Areas of particular strength include inequality, poverty, and mobility; political sociology; social movements; gender and sexualities; ethnicity, race and racism; sociology of culture; sociology of education; work and labor markets; social demography; urban and community; globalization and immigration; human rights; and sociology of religion.
 All of our students receive rigorous training in sociological theory, quantitative methods and qualitative methods.
-For a list of faculty research areas, please see this page.
+For a list of faculty research areas, please see the Faculty Overview page.

 Recent PhDs from our Department have obtained tenure-track positions at a variety of colleges and universities including Georgia Tech, University of Alabama--Birmingham, Dartmouth College, Oklahoma State University, Tulane University, University of Nebraska, Kansas State University, San Jose State University, Villanova University, Portland State University, Purdue University, Quinnipiac University, Emory University, University of Nevada at Las Vegas, Valdosta State University,Georgia State, CUNY Baruch College, CUNY Staten Island and Wisconsin-Milwaukee.
 Others have gained postdoctoral fellowships at schools like University of North Carolina at Chapel Hill, University of Southern Florida, and Dartmouth College.